We have all heard that laughter is the best medicine, but have you ever wondered why? This is what a good laugh can do for your life.

-If you were born at any time in the last several hundred years (and I know you were), you’ve heard that laughter is the best medicine.
+If you were born at any time in the last several hundred years, you’ve heard that laughter is the best medicine.
 Whether you find yourself laughing often or not, you most likely have found yourself wondering why laughter is always talked of in this way.
 Why is it so important for our health both mentally and physically?

 The truth is that even though our bodies recognize it, most people don’t think of the benefits of laughter in either our physical or mental health.
 But laughter is beneficial for your whole body and mind in ways that you may have never thought of.